VoltCruelerz/OwlMarble-Magic/feats/feats.md

 - If you attack and hit a creature with a melee weapon attack, you can pass through its space until the end of your turn as if it were difficult terrain.
 - When you take the attack action on your turn, you can replace one of your attacks with a rapid burst of movement, moving up to 30 feet along any surface in a straight line.
 You can move along vertical or horizontal surfaces with this movement, can pass through creatures, and do not provoke attacks of opportunity, but cannot pass through objects or terrain.
 A creature you move through in this way must make a Dexterity saving throw or take damage equal to 2d6 + your Strength or Dexterity modifier (your choice).
 The damage's type is that of your weapon.
 On a success, a creature receives half as much damage.

+## Strike of the Giants [Updated]

+You have absorbed primeval magic that gives you an echo of the might of giants.
+When you take this feat, you gian the following benefits:

+- Increase your Constitution by 1 (to a maximum of 20)
+- Choose one of the benefits listed below.
+Once per turn, when you hit a target with a melee weapon attack or a ranged weapon attack using a thrown weapon, you can imbue the attack with an additional effect depending on the benefit you chose:
+  - **Cloud Strike**: The target takes an extra 1d4 thunder damage.
+If the target is a creature, it must succeed on a Wisdom saving throw, or you become invisible to it until the start of your next turn or until immediately after you make an attack roll or cast a spell.
+  - **Fire Strike**: The target takes an extra 1d10 fire damage.
+  - **Frost Strike**: The target takes an extra 1d6 cold damage.
+If the target is a creature, it must succeed on a Constitution saving throw, or its speed is reduced to 0 until the start of your next turn.
+  - **Hill Strike**: The target takes an extra 1d6 damage of the weapon's type.
+If the target is a creature, it must succeed on a Strength saving throw or have the prone condition.
+  - **Stone Strike**: The target takes an extra 1d6 force damage.
+If the target is a creature, it must succeed on a Strength saving throw or be pushed 10 feet from you in a straight line.
+  - **Storm Strike**: The target takes an extra 1d6 lightning damage.
+If the target is a creature, it must succeed on a Constitution saving throw, or it has disadvantage on attack rolls until the start of your next turn.
+  The saving throw DC for these effects equals 8 + your proficiency bonus + your Strength or Constitution modifier.

+You can use this feat a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.

+## Sword Master [Xenoezen]

+The sword is an elegant weapon, and each stroke from your hand is a form of art.
+You gain the following benefits:

+- When you take the Attack action with a greatsword, longsword, rapier, scimitar, or shortsword, you can use a Bonus Action to make a quick melee attack with the weapon, representing a pommel strike, half-swording, or a false edge cut.
+This attack uses the same ability modifier as the primary attack, and the die is a d4.
+The Strike can deal piercing, slashing, or bludgeoning damage (your choice).
+- While you are weidling only a greatsword, longsword, rapier, scimitar, or shortsword, other creatures provoke opportunity attacks from you when they miss you with a Strike.

 ## Tabaxi Curiosity [Sarguro]

 _Requirement: Tabaxi_